How it works

 Add a song

-Add a day / time
+Add a time/date

 Music has a greater access to our brain than any other stimulus in our lives.
 In fact, music accesses five areas of the brain, where other stimuli only activate one or two!
 We are not sure why, perhaps it is evolutionary; maybe we are successful group animals because of our inherent musicality, perhaps our musicality is a result of humans living in groups?
 Either way, our affinity to music can be a powerful tool in supporting and stimulating our wellbeing.